Skip to content

-- Exhale as you take a large step forward with one leg, landing on your heel first and then lowering your forefoot.
+- Inhale as you take a large step forward with one leg, landing on your heel first and then lowering your forefoot.

 - At the same time, keeping your torso upright, lower your body until the knee of your supporting leg almost touches the floor.

-- Inhale as you drive back up with your heel and step back into the starting position.
+- Exhale as you drive back up with your heel and step back into the starting position.

 Comments and tips